How To Add Legal Pages To Your WordPress Site

 (Google AdSense - policy requirements)

-And even promoting your site through Google AdWords
+Or promoting your business through Google AdWords

 Google AdWords - Policy Requirements